-Since 1991, the KHMTT has taken place Wednesday evenings in Cherry Creek State Park in early spring, however because of the current pandemic, it has been postponed to autumn.
-The seven-week series will be starting on September 9th.
+Since 1991, the KHMTT has taken place Wednesday evenings in Cherry Creek State Park in early spring, however because of the current pandemic and that the park is planning to do major road work in the spring, it is being postponed to fall.
+The seven-week series will be starting on September 8, 2021.

 The weather is a bit unpredictable (this is Colorado!), but that is what makes the KHMTT unique and challenging!